 Introduction

-At ONP, we are committed to fostering an inclusive and diverse workplace where all employees are treated fairly and have equal opportunities for career progression.
+At ONP we are committed to fostering an inclusive and diverse workplace where all colleagues are treated fairly and have equal opportunities for career progression.
 As part of this commitment, we publish our gender pay gap data in line with the UK government’s reporting requirements for employers with 250 or more employees.

-The gender pay gap measures the difference in average earnings between men and women across our organisation, regardless of role or seniority.
-It does not indicate unequal pay for equal work, which is unlawful under the Equality Act 2010.
+The gender pay gap measures the difference in actual earnings between men and women across our organisation, regardless of role or seniority.
+It does not include unequal pay for equal work, which is unlawful under the Equality Act 2010.

 We are an equal opportunity employer, and we aim to create the best possible working environment every day.
 We are committed to fostering a diverse, equitable and inclusive environment where all team members feel valued and respected.